Back in the day, thrill-seekers didn’t have to head to Mason or Sandusky to take a wild ride.

 Opened in 1905, Indianola Park was in the heart of the University District.
 It stretched from 18th Avenue to Norwich Avenue and 4th Street to Big Four Street–a total of 30 acres.
 Not only did this amusement park have numerous rides and coasters, but it also boasted a huge swimming pool, a dance hall, and later, a stage for touring music groups to perform.
 The park was extremely popular and it wasn’t uncommon for thousands of Columbusites to go for a dip in the pool in a single day.

 The park was closed in 1937 due to hard financial times, yet another victim of the Great Depression.
 11 years later the property got a second chance at life and the Indianola Park Shopping Center was built.

 Norwood Amusement Park

-Right on the corner of Alum Creek Drive and East Main Street sat a quaint amusement park.
-This popular destination in Bexley had over 20 attractions.
-Norwood had multiple kiddie rides, a small Ferris wheel, a swimming pool, and other exciting attractions.
+This popular destination in Bexley, at the corner of Alum Creek Drive and E. Livingston Ave., had over 20 attractions.
+Norwood had multiple kids’ rides, a small Ferris wheel, a swimming pool, and other rotating exhibits.

 The park was open until the late 1950s and was the last remaining amusement park in the Columbus area.
 Norwood was reportedly torn down to make way for the I-70 ramp off of Alum Creek Drive.
 Today, the space where the park once stood is known as Pump House Park.